Wyatt Earp in popular culture

 Wyatt Earp (March 19, 1848 – January 13, 1929) was an American Old West lawman and gambler in Cochise County, Arizona Territory, and a deputy marshal in Tombstone, Arizona Territory.

 When alive, he had a notorious reputation for both his handling of the Fitzsimmons vs. Sharkey fight and his role in the O.K.
 Corral gunfight.
-This only began to change after his death when the extremely flattering biography Wyatt Earp: Frontier Marshal was published in 1931.
+This only began to change after his death when the biography Wyatt Earp: Frontier Marshal was published in 1931.
 It became a bestseller and created his reputation as a fearless lawman.
 Since then, Earp has been the subject of numerous films, television shows, biographies, and works of fiction which have increased both his fame and his notoriety.
 Long after his death, he has many devoted detractors and admirers.

 Earp's modern reputation suffered in the 1950s when his relationship with Celia Ann “Mattie” Blaylock, a known prostitute, was revealed.
 Josephine Sarah Marcus Earp had worked hard to conceal Wyatt's prior relationship to his common-law wife and former prostitute Blaylock, with whom Wyatt was living when Josephine first met him.
 His modern-day reputation is that of the Old West's toughest and deadliest gunman of his day.

 When a post office was established in 1930 in the unincorporated settlement of Drennan, near the site of some of his mining claims, it was renamed Earp, California in his honor.
 In 2002, a plaque was erected at the site of the Earp's cottage in Vidal, California, noting that the cottage was the only home they owned in the time they were married.